 - an increased risk of infections – especially chickenpox, shingles and measles

 - weakening of the bones (osteoporosis)

-- Cushing's syndrome – symptoms such as thin skin that bruises easily, a build-up of fat on the neck and shoulders and a puffy, rounded face that may also look red
+- Cushing's syndrome – which can cause symptoms such as thin skin that bruises easily, a build-up of fat on the neck and shoulders and a puffy, rounded face that may also look red

 - eye conditions, such as glaucoma and cataracts

 - mental health problems, such as depression or suicidal thoughts; get an urgent GP appointment or call 111 if this happens

 Most side effects will pass once treatment stops.
 Tell your doctor if they bother you.